novigit/code-notes/tmux.md

 <prefix> [                      Enter copy-mode
 <prefix> <PgUp>                 Enter copy-mode, which allows you to scroll up and down

+<prefix> t                      Show time.
+Press any key to get out
 ```

 #### While in command prompt